blakeblackshear/frigate/docs/docs/configuration/genai.md

 While generating simple descriptions of detected objects is useful, understanding intent provides a deeper layer of insight.
 Instead of just recognizing "what" is in a scene, Frigate’s default prompts aim to infer "why" it might be there or "what" it could do next.
 Descriptions tell you what’s happening, but intent gives context.
 For instance, a person walking toward a door might seem like a visitor, but if they’re moving quickly after hours, you can infer a potential break-in attempt.
 Detecting a person loitering near a door at night can trigger an alert sooner than simply noting "a person standing by the door," helping you respond based on the situation’s context.

+### Using GenAI for notifications

+Frigate provides an [MQTT topic](/integrations/mqtt), `frigate/tracked_object_update`, that is updated with a JSON payload containing `event_id` and `description` when your AI provider returns a description for a tracked object.
+This description could be used directly in notifications, such as sending alerts to your phone or making audio announcements.
+If additional details from the tracked object are needed, you can query the [HTTP API](/integrations/api) using the `event_id`, eg: `http://frigate_ip:5000/api/events/<event_id>`.

 ## Custom Prompts

 Frigate sends multiple frames from the tracked object along with a prompt to your Generative AI provider asking it to generate a description.
 The default prompt is as follows: